jairaj08/SystemUI-Patcher/README.md

 # SystemUI-Patcher

-A systemUI patcher mod used for injecting Xmls to SystemUI on any android device, Systemlessly.
+### A systemUI patcher mod used for injecting Xmls to SystemUI on any android device, Systemlessly.

-Module Template by @Jai_08
+Module Improved by @DrDisagree

-By @cool_modules on telegram
+Original Template by @Jai_08

 Feel free to use, modify, distribute as long as a part of credit is present.

 All roms are supported, including aosp, miui, oneui, oos, etc. If it doesn't work for you then report @cool_modules69 on telegram to add support.

-This mod will patch your SystemUI with xmls (or smali, resources,etc) which you place under the folder substratumXML.
+This mod will patch your SystemUI with xmls (or smali, resources etc.) which you place under the folder SystemUI.
 Tested from A9-A13, will probably work fine for older and newer android versions.

 Just flash in magisk and reboot.

-Features-
+### Features:

-Quick Installation
+- Quick Installation

-Small size
+- Small size

-Supports custom Functions
+- Supports custom Functions

-Multiple Modules work together without issues
+- Multiple Modules work together without issues

-How to use multiple mods together?
+### How to use multiple mods together?

--Flash any 1 module
+- Flash any 1 module

--Reboot
+- Reboot

--Flash another
+- Flash another

-Both will merge automatically and work together
+- Both will merge automatically and work together

-Alternatively you can merge manually by adding all xml into substratumXML folder
+Alternatively you can merge manually by adding all XML into SystemUI folder.

-Edit module prop and enter you module id name and description accordingly.
+Edit module.prop and enter you module id name and description accordingly.

-If any issue reach out to me on @cool_modules69 telegram
+If any issue reach out to me on telegram @IconifyOfficial